freerange/site/soups/weeknotes/week-226.snip.markdown

 ## Printers and bidness

 James A met with a couple of people who have a business idea that could utilise the [GFR Printer](/printer).
 We've lent them one of our printer kits (remember that you too can [buy or borrow a printer kit](http://gofreerange.com/printer-kit) if you're interested) and will have to wait to see what they come up with.
-I wonder if it'll prove as cost-effective as they hope once they factor in making the system more robust to deal with their production requirements.
+The Printer infrastructure is really just a set of prototypes, so some investment to make it more robust would be required before we could recommend anybody builds a business on it.
+That said, it would be interesting work, and we'd be very happy to collaborate with partners to work on that.

 ## Training and workshops